Skip to main content

 In practice, that means wearing three hats without overcomplicating the work.
 You price like a CFO by setting rates from real costs and judging performance with NOI, not just occupancy.
 You de-risk like a lawyer by building management friction into the floor instead of pretending those costs do not exist.
 And you operate like a COO by letting pricing tools handle routine calendar movement while your own rules stay in charge.
 What you do next should be practical:

-Immediate checkpoint: before your next price update, verify your minimum nightly rate is [floor].
-Verify your operational risk threshold is [defined internally].
-Verify your last [30/60/90] days of bookings cleared your target after real costs.
+Immediate checkpoint: before your next price update, verify your minimum nightly rate against the all-in floor, confirm the operational risk threshold your team uses, and review the booking window you rely on for performance checks to make sure recent bookings cleared your target after real costs.

 It depends on local law.
 Rental activity can change your tax posture depending on where the property and owner are based, so get country-specific advice before relying on any general guide.
 Track your physical presence and who handles guest communication, cleanings, and local decisions.
 The Airbnb and EY tax booklet is explicitly informational only, so use it as a starting reference, not a decision document.